ncatlab/nlab-content/pages/811.md

 [[Zoran Skoda]] Yes, Hermida has pseudofunctors into 2Cat;
 the target is strict but the pseudo- is in the weakest 3-categorical sense.
 I think "strict fibration of strict n-categories" is unnecessarily precise: you see if one wants to consider strict categories as non-strict then one can just say that; I think that fibration of strict n-categories is enough; one can always in concrete case say fibration of n-categories where the domain and target happen to be strict.
 For an example, look at the category of internal categories (taken as descent data in the spirit of MacLane-Pare article) in an indexed category is a 2-fibered strict 2-category.
-There is a reason more, that I woudl not like "strict fibered strict n-catgeory"; usually one starts developing theory by saying what a category over category is; so here what a strict 2-category over a strict 2-category is; prefix fibered is just about modifying this to a sub-2-category of such.
+There is a reason more, that I woudl not like "strict fibered strict n-category"; usually one starts developing theory by saying what a category over category is; so here what a strict 2-category over a strict 2-category is; prefix fibered is just about modifying this to a sub-2-category of such.
 So really starting with strict 2-categories viewed as nonstrict, means that we modify nonstrict (2-category over 2-category); but if you are strongly inclined it is OK, at least for the lexicon.